 All fermented vegetables should have a good texture.
 Be on the lookout for any that seem to have a hint of slime.
 Slime in food is a result of harmful bacteria, and you need to throw it out.

-Think about the vegetables you are using in the fermentation recipe and how crunchy they are naturally.
-The rib of napa cabbage has a good crunch to it and so does daikon radish, carrots, apples, and garlic.
+Think about the vegetables you use in the fermentation recipe and how naturally crunchy they are.
+The rib of napa cabbage has a good crunch to it, and so do daikon radish, carrots, apples, and garlic.

 Has a Healthy Color

-Therefore, your cabbage should have a healthy green and white color when done.
+Therefore, when done, your cabbage should have a healthy green and white color.
 If the cabbage turns brown or gray, it is safe to assume that the food is not good for human consumption.

 How To Tell If Sauerkraut Is Bad?

-Because sauerkraut is one of the most popular fermented foods out there, I’ll take a minute to go over: how to tell if your sauerkraut is bad?
+Because sauerkraut is one of the most popular fermented foods out there, I'll review how to tell if your sauerkraut is bad?

 Next, is there mold or a fuzzy growth of any color other than white on the cabbage?
 It is safe to assume that your sauerkraut is bad.
 It would be best to dispose of it.